Tromso in the fall with foliage colors

 • Average Snowfall: Around 40 to 80 cm (16 to 31 inches), making it one of the snowiest months

-January is also the period for many festivals, including the Tromso International Film Festival, which runs from January 15 through January 21 in the 2024 season.
+January is also the period for many festivals, including the Tromso International Film Festival, which runs from January 19 through January 25 in 2026.

 In terms of activities, this is definitely prime dog-sledding and reindeer sledding season, as there is almost always enough snow on the ground during this time of year for tours to run safely.